EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_13-Deploying-Containers.md

 ### Introduction

-In this exercise, you will deploy a container using Dockerfile.
+In this exercise, you will build a dockerfile, which create a new image from Windows Server 2019 Core LTSC, installs IIS, creates a custom index.html in wwwroot and sends a permanent ping to localhost.
+Then you create a new image from the dockerfile, run and test it.

 #### Tasks